TGPSKI/insight/readme.md

 * postgres secrets engine

+#### vault/okta

+Sets up an okta authentication method, okta groups, and vault policies to create an okta + vault integration.

 ## Projects

+### Append Principal IAM

+Append a principal statement to an existing IAM policy data source.

+### File Templates

+File templating test playground.

+### Postgres

+Instantiates a standalone postgres container.

 ### Vault

 Instantiates a postgres and vault module, connecting the two via a shared docker network.

+### Vault Okta

+Instantiates a vault/okta module, connecting the okta integration to an existing Vault project.

-### Vault Engine
+### Vault Postgres

-Instantiates a vault/engine module, connecting the secret engine to an existing Vault project.
+Instantiates a vault/engine/postgres module, connecting the secret engine to an existing Vault project.